gautamottur/gautamottur.github.io/research/index.md

   * How can we derive cross-linguistic variation in, e.g., left-branch extraction and successive cyclic movement patterns?

 #### **Recent work:**
-  * Escape hatches are phase edges, but not all phase edges are escape hatches.
+  * Escape hatches are phase edges, but not all phase edges are escape hatches (with Lieke Hendriks).
 [NELS 56 Poster](https://ottur.info/posters/ottur_hendriks_nels56poster.pdf)
   * A timing approach to escape hatch dependencies.
 [GLOW 47 Poster](https://ottur.info/posters/ottur_glow47poster.pdf)